-Aaron Bernstein is the Director of The Center for Climate, Health, and the Global Environment at the Harvard T.H.
-Chan School of Public Health (Harvard Chan C-CHANGE), a pediatrician at Boston Children’s Hospital, and an Assistant Professor of Pediatrics at Harvard Medical School.
-Dr. Bernstein focuses on the health impacts of the climate crisis on children’s health and advancing solutions to address its causes to improve the health and wellbeing of children around the world.
+Aaron Bernstein is the director of the Center for Climate, Health, and the Global Environment at the Harvard T.H.
+Chan School of Public Health (Harvard Chan C-CHANGE), a pediatrician at Boston Children’s Hospital, and an assistant professor of pediatrics at Harvard Medical School.
+Bernstein focuses on the health impacts of the climate crisis on children’s health and advancing solutions to address its causes to improve the health and wellbeing of children around the world.

 Read Dr. Aaron Bernstein’s full biography here.